dojonorth/planet-survey-akka/README.md

 #The Exercise
 The exercise we're going to look at focuses on the voyages of a starship and its long running quest to seek out new life and new civilisations.

-TODO: Probably put some sort of image in here.

 We'll go through making a number of tests pass.
 At the moment, they're all ignored.
 See **uk.co.bbc.dojo.awaymission.AwayMissionSpec**.
 In order to make a test run, then change *ignore* to *it*.
 I.E.
 ```
 ignore("the En Prise should survey a single planet") {